i3wm Configuration Files

 i3status

 I don't mess much with i3status, it's usually hidden most of the times.
+Also since I'm already use conky there's not much else to show in i3status.

 general